nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/early-access-program.md

 ## Activating the Early Access Program

-You can choose to benefit from the early access program on each of your project.
-You can enable and disable early access features as you want.
-When enabled, all early access features are available to anyone accessing to the project.
+You can choose to benefit from the Early Access program on each of your project.
+You can enable and disable Early Access features as you want.
+When enabled, all Early Access features are available to anyone accessing the project.

 The Early access program is opt-in.
-To activate it on a Studio project, you need to be granted the role of the `project owner` by our support team: to request it, simply [open a support ticket](https://jira.nuxeo.com).
-This role enables you to edit your project settings, including enabling or disabling early access features.
+To activate it on a Studio project, you need to be granted the role of the `project owner` by our support team.
+To request it, simply [open a support ticket](https://jira.nuxeo.com).
+This role enables you to edit your project settings, including enabling or disabling Early Access features.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/Early Access /Early Access Connect